-Insurance defense attorney Doug Carasso of Los Angeles-based Colman Law Group successfully defended the firm’s oldest active case.
-In spring 2017 he held the award to less than 25% of the demand in binding arbitration.
+In spring 2017, Los Angeles-based insurance defense firm Colman Law Group successfully defended the firm’s oldest active case.
+The award was held to less than 25% of the demand in binding arbitration.

 The five-year-old case was based on a collision that happened on Hollywood Boulevard, for which the defendant acknowledged fault.
 He made an illegal left turn in front of the well-known TV actress’ car, creating substantial damage as well as injuries to her hand that required surgery.

 The trial was first scheduled for 2015, but was frozen until 2017 with no new discovery allowed.
-Because of that, Doug, who joined the case late in 2016, was at a disadvantage for the rapidly approaching binding arbitration.
+Because of that the team was at a disadvantage for the rapidly approaching binding arbitration.

 The plaintiff had changed lawyers several times.
 Believing the case was worth more than her earlier teams had sought, she finally engaged one of the most highly acclaimed personal injury attorneys in California.

 Under the new attorney, the plaintiff alleged she would have an ongoing disability and asked for extensive compensation:

 - Past medical specials – $80,000

 - Future medical specials – $150,000

 With their client’s admitted fault, the Colman Law Group (CLG) strategy was to limit the economic damages.
 After the close of evidence at arbitration, the firm submitted a brief to the arbitrator, drafted the night before, citing California law that limits recovered costs to only reasonable charges and what’s medically necessary.